mpokrass/Personality-notes/psych-356.md

 - then check with thumb/finger
 - extraversion linked to approach, if extraverted then should be right-ticker.

-Correlations between right ticking and eeg. r = 0.38 More left frontal activity, more tendency to tick to the right
+Correlations between right ticking and EEGs. r = 0.38 More left frontal activity, more tendency to tick to the right

 Approach motivation: purpose